-date of the The annual obesity education event held on 7 October, which included the launch of the Talking about Weight resource (HSE, 2021f) and the MECC weight module.
-06 number of publications launched in 2021
+date of annual obesity education event, which included the launch of the Talking about Weight resource and MECC weight module number of publications launched in 2021, such as:

-- The Healthy Ireland Progress Report 2015-2020 - The National Condom Distribution Service (NCDS) report for 2020 was released in July (SHCPP, 2021a) - The Healthy Weight for Children: HSE Action Plan 2012-2023 (HSE, 2021c) Model of Care for the Management of Overweight and Obesity (HSE, 2021h) - · Talking about Weight resource (HSE, 2021f) and the MECC weight module - The HSE Social Prescribing Framework (HSE, 2021d) was launched - The scoping study report to inform a general population survey on knowledge, attitudes, and behaviours on sexual health in Ireland.
+- Healthy Ireland Progress Report 2015-2020 - National Condom Distribution Service (NCDS) report for 2020 - Healthy Weight for Children: HSE Action Plan 2012-2023 - Model of Care for the Management of Overweight and Obesity - Talking about Weight resource and the MECC weight module - HSE Social Prescribing Framework - The scoping study report to inform a general population survey on knowledge, attitudes, and behaviours on sexual health in Ireland.

-people availed of stress control courses.
+people availed of Stress Control courses.

-numeber of visits to Ouit.ie
+number of visits to Ouit.ie

-number of participents in Steps to Health - 148 MILLION STEPS staff tuned in to hear Christmas concert performances from HSE staff choirs and guests number of staff trained as intensive stop smoking advisors in 2021 number of organic visitors to number of completions of Drinks Calculator total of number registered for The Engaging Men webinar series
+number of participents in Steps to Health - 148 MILLION STEPS number of HSE-funded social prescribing sites across the country number of staff who tuned in to hear Christmas Concert performances from HSE staff choirs and guests number of staff trained as intensive stop smoking advisors in 2021 number of organic visitors to Ask About Alcohol 14,000 number of completions of Drinks Calculator 1,600 number of people registered for the Engaging Men webinar series number of units of a resource to support the Junior Cycle SPHE Short Course published online.
+1,178 number of staff completed the six MECC e-learning modules 1,362 number of people who availed of 133 Living Well programmes delivered online across 7 CHOs Sexualwellbeing.ie: